By Sneha Jaiswal (Twitter | Instagram)

-Written and directed by the duo Dan Kwan and Daniel Scheinert, who apparently like to be referred to as the ‘Daniels’ and made that absurdly fun film ‘Swiss Army Man’ starring Daniel Radcliffe as a corpse, ‘Everything Everywhere All At Once’ is just as absurd, but crazier in its scope and story.
+It’s written and directed by the duo Dan Kwan and Daniel Scheinert, who like to be referred to as the ‘Daniels’ and made that absurdly fun film ‘Swiss Army Man’ starring Daniel Radcliffe as a corpse.
+‘Everything Everywhere All At Once’ is just as absurd, but crazier in its scope and story.
 And just like ‘Swiss Army Man’, it’s not everybody’s cup of tea.

 Honestly, despite all the multiverse madness (and oh yes, this one deserves the title ‘Multiverse of Madness’ way more than the actual Doctor Strange film) unfolding, ‘Everything Everywhere All At Once’ is really just about a family fighting their existential dreads and reconciling with each other.
 If they didn’t have a whole bunch of wacky dildo scenes, it would’ve made for an entertaining watch for a family night.
 But there’s a generous dollop of sexual innuendos through the runtime, with some weird sloppy scenes, so it’s best watched with friends or partners.